intel/intel-extension-for-pytorch/docs/design_doc/isa_dyndisp.md

 ```

 ### Vec specific kernel example:
-This example show get data type size and Its Vec size.
-In different ISA, Vec has different register width, and it has different Vec size also.
+This example shows how to get the data type size and its Vec size.
+In different ISA, Vec has a different register width and a different Vec size.

 ```c++
 //csrc/aten/cpu/GetVecLength.h